 Data Subject Rights.
 The Parties understand and agree that the Registered Name Holder may be considered a Data Subject per the Addendum.
 Whenever the Registered Name Holder wishes to exercise their rights, per section 8 of the Addendum, and requests a direct action on the Shared Personal Data by DHH as a Controller (“the Request”), the Registrar understands and agrees that DHH will first defer to the Registrar to act on the Request, as part of the Registrar’s contractual relationship with the Registered Name Holder.
 To that end, DHH will forward the Request to the Registrar by e-mail upon receipt thereof (“the Deferment”).
 As part of the Deferment, the Registrar agrees to confirm to DHH in writing that it has taken care of the Request.
 Should the Registrar fail to perform the Request diligently and within five (5) business days of the Deferment, DHH will first ask that the Registrar confirms that the Request does originate from the Registered Name Holder and, upon confirmation, take care of the Request providing that the Registrar still cannot perform the Request.

 License.
-Registrar grants DHH as Registry a non-exclusive, royalty-free, nontransferable worldwide limited license to the data elements consisting of the Registered Name, the Registered Name Holder’s contact data for the Registration Data Directory Database (through both the WHOIS and RDAP protocols), the IP addresses of nameservers, the identity of the registering registrar, and other data required or permitted by technical specifications of the Registry System as made available to Registrar by DHH from time to time, solely for propagation of and the provision of authorized access to the TLD zone files or as otherwise required or permitted by DHH's Registry Agreement, as may be amended from time to time.
+Registrar grants DHH as Registry a non-exclusive, royalty-free, nontransferable worldwide limited license to the data elements consisting of the Registered Name, the Registered Name Holder’s contact data for the Registration Data Directory Database (through both the WHOIS and RDAP protocols, as applicable), the IP addresses of nameservers, the identity of the registering registrar, and other data required or permitted by technical specifications of the Registry System as made available to Registrar by DHH from time to time, solely for propagation of and the provision of authorized access to the TLD zone files or as otherwise required or permitted by DHH's Registry Agreement, as may be amended from time to time.

 Registrar's Registration Agreement and Domain Name Dispute Policy.
 Registrar shall have in effect an electronic or paper registration agreement with the Registered Name Holder or its authorized representative, which may be amended from time to time by Registrar.
 Registrar shall provide a copy of Registrar's registration agreement, or the URL at which it can be viewed, to DHH upon request.
 Registrar shall include in its registration agreement those terms required by this Agreement and other terms that are consistent with Registrar's obligations to DHH under this Agreement.